Cannabis Trichomes – The Crystal Engine of Flower

 Potency and Cannabinoid Production

-Trichomes contain the highest concentration of THC, CBD, and other cannabinoids.
+Trichomes contain the highest concentration of tetrahydrocannabinol, cannabidiol, and other cannabinoids.
 The frostier the bud, the more potential it has to deliver strong effects.

 Cannabinoids are produced inside the trichome heads, where they remain protected until the flower is smoked, vaporized, or extracted.